 - Have fish twice a week

 Limit your alcohol, too.
-That means no more than one drink a day if you're a woman or two if you're a man.
+That means no more than one drink a day.

 Step up your exercise habits.
 Aim for about 30 minutes of moderate-intensity activity, like a brisk walk, most days of the week.
 You don't have to do it all at once.
 Even 10 to 15 minutes at a time can make a difference.

 For some people, diet and lifestyle changes may be enough to bring their cholesterol levels into a healthy range.
 Other people may need more help.